jakub-szewczyk/scheduler-react/README.md

 2. Consider resizing schedule table and kanban board to fit it more nicely on mobile screens.

-3. Hide tooltip on notification icon mouse down.

-4. Split board module into status and issue modules.
+3. Split board module into status and issue modules.

-5. Notes module.
+4. Notes module.

 ## Bugs